morooLee/wdio-slack-reporter/README.md

 #### **notifyDetailResultThread (`Optional`)**

-Set this option to true if you want to add thread with details of results to notification of test results posted to Slack.
+Set this option to one of three values (all | passed | failed) if you want to add thread with details of results to notification of test results posted to Slack.
+`passed` option will add information only about passed tests.
+`failed` option will add information only about failed tests.
+`all`    option will add information about all tests. (skipped also)

 - Scope: `web-api`
-- Type: `boolean`
+- Type: `all | passed | failed`
-- Default: `true`
+- Default: `undefined`

 #### **createScreenshotPayload (`Optional`)**